sujit70777/Awsome-Mobile-App-Development/README.md

 - [RxKotlin](https://github.com/ReactiveX/RxKotlin) - Kotlin Adaptor for RxJava.
 - [SuperSLiM](https://github.com/TonicArtos/SuperSLiM) - A layout manager for the RecyclerView
 - [Kotlin/Native](https://github.com/JetBrains/kotlin-native) - a LLVM backend for the Kotlin compiler
-- [Bubble-Picker](https://github.com/igalata/Bubble-Picker) - An easy-to-use animation which can be used for content picking for Android
+- [Bubble-Picker](https://github.com/igalata/Bubble-Picker) - An easy-to-use animation which can be used for content picking for Android.
 - [KBinding](https://github.com/BennyWang/KBinding) - Android MVVM framework write in kotlin.
 - [TornadoFX](https://github.com/edvin/tornadofx) - Lightweight JavaFX Framework for Kotlin
 - [KotlinPreferencesObject](https://github.com/MarcinMoskala/KotlinPreferencesObject) - Kotlin Android Library, that makes preference usage in Kotlin simple and fun, using single object with fields binded to SharedPreferences.